 The histories of minority military utilization that occurred up through the Vietnam War and the civil rights movement oftentimes resulted in double victories, where the United States won the war and minority groups proved their national fealty and right to either citizenship or literal first-class citizenship.
 Yet oftentimes these double victories were anticlimactic as many promises were reneged.
 Service did not necessarily lead to citizenship or increased rights.
 Neither did it always lead to greater respect or opportunity.
 Yet these histories are important despite their lackluster results as they might shed light on the recent phenomenon of growing Latina/o military service during the beginning of the Iraq War.
 As both Latina/o accessions and propensity levels were incredibly high from 2001 to 2005, it is conceivable that Latinas/os might have been engaged in a permutation of minority military utilization, one that reflects the transformation of the racial state from dictatorship to hegemony, as well as the transitions from fighting for rights and literal first-class citizenship to fighting for opportunities and symbolic first-class citizenship.

+Significance of the draft in relation to answering your question.
+Conscription is universal, a coercive policy.
+During WWI, WWII, Korean War, and the Vietnam War there were drafts which subjected if not all most, including minorities, to compulsory service.
+To what degree does this factor in with minority military utilization.

 chapter 3